I started working as a pharmacist in a chemist.

 In all honesty, it was just a thought.
 I wasn’t quite ready to move out of pharmacy yet.

 But boy was I glad I took the job.

 It taught me a lot of skills.
 Working in corporate was completely different to working in a pharmacy.

 I learnt how to write to medical professionals.

-And the most valuable skill I learnt was learning to read medical journals.
+And the most valuable skill I learnt was reading medical journals.
 These journals had so much info.
-They helped me understand whether something does the what its suppose to.
+They helped me to understand whether something does what its suppose to.
 Or whether its just a fad.